ldn-softdev/jtc/Walk-path tutorial.md

 bash $ <<<$JSL jtc -lw'[obj] >One<l1'
 "Two": 2
 ````

-The relative quantifiers though are fully compatible with quantifiers range-notation:
+The relative quantifiers though are fully compatible with the quantifiers range-notation:
 ```bash
 bash $ <<<$JSL jtc -lw'[obj] >One<l:'
 ```